Peich-Liu/Epileptic_Seizure_Project/README.md

 --algorithm: RusBoost, CNN, Transformer, CNNLight
 --trainType: general, personal, Kfolder

-notice: not every algorithm has all of the validation methods, you can only use the validation method we mentioned in the report
+notice: not every algorithm has all of the validation methods, you can only use the validation method we mentioned in the report.
 The available validation methods are:

 ![image text](https://github.com/Peich-Liu/Epileptic_Seizure_Project/blob/main/available_method.png)